SilverMarcs/anysphere-modern/README.md

 ## Installation

-To use the Modern Cursor Editor Theme:
+To use Anysphere Modern:

 1. Download the theme from the marketplace.
 2. File > Preferences > Theme > Color Theme

 ## Feedback

-We welcome your feedback on the Modern Cursor Editor Theme.
+We welcome your feedback on Anysphere Modern.
 If you have any suggestions or encounter any issues, please don't hesitate to reach out to us.
 Your input helps us improve the theme for all users.

 ## Credits

-The Modern Cursor Editor Theme was created by Gustavo Prieto de Paula and inspired by the original version made by z4yross. ❤️
+Anysphere Modern was created by Gustavo Prieto de Paula and inspired by the original version made by z4yross. ❤️

 ## License